sccn/labstreaminglayer/doc/BUILD-ENVIRONMENT.md

 ## [Qt5](http://qt.io)

+For compatibility with Ubuntu 16.04, Qt5.5 is the oldest supported version.

 Qt5 is the recommended toolkit to create graphical user interfaces.
 To build apps using Qt, install it and tell CMake where to find it, either by adding the compiler specific base path to the PATH